techswitch-learners/WhaleSpottingMarch2025/api/README.md

 You can ensure it makes no changes using `dotnet format --verify-no-changes`.

 # CI Pipeline
 CI pipeline will be automatically triggered on push and pull request.
-Please check the CI Pipeline actions in github to see if you branch passed.
+Please check the CI Pipeline [Actions](https://github.com/techswitch-learners/WhaleSpottingMarch2025/actions) in GitHub to see if you branch passed.

 ## Linting/format rules
 This pipeline will fail if you don't follow the style rules: